10 – Sweet Freedom

-The pairing of Patti LaBelle, Michael McDonald and Burt Bacharach almost seemed like a dream come true to fans of all three artists.
-When two of the greatest singers of all time are paired with one the greatest songwriters of all time, one would expect great results.
+The pairing of Patti LaBelle, Michael McDonald, and Burt Bacharach almost seemed like a dream come true to fans of all three artists.
+When two of the greatest singers of all time are paired with one of the greatest songwriters of all time, one would expect great results.
 That’s exactly what happened.
 The result was a song entitled “On My Own,” and it went straight to number one on the U.S. Billboard Hot 100.

 # 5 – Yah Mo B There

-Oh man do we love this one.
 Like we said in the intro, it takes a pretty strong singer to match up with Michael McDonald in a duet.
 The pairing of James Ingram and Michael McDonald was perfect.
 It’s amazing how they both sound so similar.
 The soul meter blew up on this one!

-“Yah Mo B There,” was written by Michael McDonald, James Ingram, Rod Temperton and Quincy Jones.
+“Yah Mo B There,” was written by Michael McDonald, James Ingram, Rod Temperton, and Quincy Jones.
 It was first released on the James Ingram album ‘It’s Your Night in 1983.
 Michael McDonald would release it on his Sweet Freedom – The Best of Michael McDonald in 1986.
-“Yah Mo B There” won a Grammy Award in 1985 for best R&B Performance by a Duo.
+“Yah Mo B There” won a Grammy Award in 1985 for Best R&B Performance by a Duo.

 # 4 – Hail Mary

-It may sound hard to believe, but Michael McDonald went eighteen straight years without releasing an album of new material.
+It may sound hard to believe, but Michael Mcdonald went eighteen straight years without releasing an album of new material.
 We won’t get into the reasons why, but the period was between the release of 2000’s Blue Obsession and 2017’s Wide Open.
 It was good to have Michael Mcdonald back releasing new material.
 His latest album is represented on this top 10 Michael McDonald songs list with the album’s opening track “Hail Mary.”
 This one is a beauty!

 # 3 – Any Foolish Thing